Is This Employee Eligible for Gratuity? Seeking Clarity on Service Rules and Court Judgments

 pardeep_mohali@yahoo.com

-According to the Gratuity Act, gratuity is payable to any employee after continuous five years of service.
-So, according to the act, the candidate is not eligible for gratuity.
+According to the Gratuity Act, gratuity is payable to any employee after five continuous years of service.
+Therefore, according to the act, the candidate is not eligible for gratuity.
 However, if we consider the Madras High Court judgment, then he is eligible for gratuity.
-But this is a debate between the court and the act according to experts.
+This presents a debate between the court and the act, according to experts.

 ravindra@1984